Rutgers WPF Indonesia: Objective

 Rutgers WPF Indonesia is an institution that focuses on sexual and gender-based violence (SGBV) and the implementation of Sexual and Reproductive Health and Rights (SRHR).
 It acts as an international non-profit organization that serves as an intermediary between the government and operators in Indonesia.
 Rutgers WPF Indonesia is consulted by government agencies, as well as development partners (United Nations agencies).

-Rutgers WPF Indonesia provides assistance in program development, and offers trainings and makes and supports public campaigns on SRHR and SGBV.
-Organizations that partner with Rutgers WPF Indonesia focus also on improving education on sexual and reproductive health and rights and access to sexual and reproductive health services with primary targets being women, youth, and marginalized groups, as stated in the Semi Annual Report of 2014.
+Rutgers WPF Indonesia provides assistance in program development and offers trainings and makes and supports public campaigns on SRHR and SGBV.
+Organizations that partner with Rutgers WPF Indonesia focus also on improving education on sexual and reproductive health and rights and access to sexual and reproductive health services with primary targets being women, youth, and marginalized groups, as stated in the Semi-Annual Report of 2014.
 Rutgers WPF Indonesia supports the implementation of programs and advocacy efforts to ensure policies that support the SRHR agreed in international treaties.
 This international agreement, amongst others, was written down in Cairo in 1994 and in the Millennium Development Goals.

-The main aim of the institution is to shape responsible and healthy sexual behaviour, preventing unplanned pregnancies and sexually transmitted infections, including HIV and AIDS.
+The main aim of the institution is to shape responsible and healthy sexual behaviors, preventing unplanned pregnancies and sexually transmitted infections, including HIV and AIDS.
 Discussing sexual and reproductive health issues, such as family planning and the right to self-determination, in a country where these are viewed as sensitive topics can be counted to Rutgers WPF Indonesia's main objective.